Armel081/CSS-Colored-Markers/README.md

 ### INSTRUCTIONS

-Click on "**Code**" at the top, download as ZIP, extract the ```CSS-Colored-Markers-main``` folder, and open the file ```Primary Colors.html``` to get started on the first page.
+Click on "**Releases**" at the right side of the repository page, download the latest version of the ``` CSS-Colored-Markers-release.zip``` file, extract the ```CSS-Colored-Markers-release``` folder, and open the file ```Primary Colors.html``` to get started on the first page.
 Also, don't touch anything else from the folder, as that may cause elements on the page to break and/or not load correctly.

 #### Attributions